My Second Home is No Longer Financially Sustainable. What are My Options?

 Selling Your Second Home

 The choices involved with keeping the vacation home come with some added responsibility, which may lead you to opt for selling the property instead.
-There are a pair of option available to you if this is what will ultimately be the best choice for you.
+There are a pair of options available to you if this is what will ultimately be the best choice for you.
 If the idea of holding onto the property seems more hassle than it’s worth, you might consider selling it on the market.
 However, if the complications of a traditional sale sound like a headache, a quick and simple home sale may be the best option.

 Selling on the Traditional Real Estate Market